 It’s a strange piece of legislation, which, by the way, was created so as to avoid discrimination against the non-Thai spouse.
 It didn’t really achieve its goal.

-You can build a house on this land and live in it, but you’ll never own the land the house is built on and, when the lease is up, you could be evicted.
+You can build a house on this land and live in it, but you’ll never own the land the house is built on.
+And, when the lease is up, you could be evicted.

-So unless you buy land through your Thai company, when your partner says, “Let’s buy this piece of land”, it really means “Let’s buy this piece of land for me”.
+So unless you buy land through your Thai company, when your partner says, “Let’s buy this piece of land”, it really means ,“Let’s buy this piece of land for me”.